gpslab/sitemap/README.md

             $update_at = new \DateTimeImmutable($row['update_at']);
             $section_update_at = max($section_update_at, $update_at);

-            // SmartUrl automatically fills fields that it can yield new SmartUrl(
+            // smart URL automatically fills fields that it can yield Url::createSmart(
                 sprintf('/article/%d', $row['id']),
                 $update_at
             );
         }

         // link to section
-        yield new Url(
+        yield Url::create(
             '/article/',
             $section_update_at ?: new \DateTimeImmutable('-1 day'),
             ChangeFrequency::daily(),